tarun-bisht/fast-style-transfer/README.md

 # Fast Style Transfer

-> Convert photos and videos to artwork
+> Convert any photos and videos into an artwork

 <div>
   <img src='data/images/style.jpg' height="346px">